mihirp1998/VADER/readme.md

     - `hps_version` is the version of HPS, which can be `'v2.1'` or `'v2.0'`.
     - `num_train_epochs` is the number of training epochs.
     - `max_train_steps` is the maximum number of training steps.
     - `backprop_mode` is to control when we gather the gradient during backpropagation in LoRA.
-It could be `'last'` (gather the gradient only at the last DDIM step), `'rand'` (gather the gradient at random step of DDIM), and `'specific'` (do not gather the gradient at the 15th DDIM step).
+It could be `'last'` (gather the gradient only at the last DDIM step), `'rand'` (gather the gradient at a random step of DDIM), and `'specific'` (gather the gradient at the 15th DDIM step).
     - `decode_frame` is to control which frame of video to decode in the training process.
 It could be `'-1'` (a random frame), `'fml'` (first, middle, and last frames), `'all'` (all frames), and `'alt'` (alternate frames).
 It could also be any number in string type (not int type) like `'3'`, `'10'`, etc. Multiple frames mode can only be used when Actpred reward function is enabled.
     - `is_sample_preview` is set to `True` if you want to generate and save preview videos.
     - `grad_checkpoint` is set to `True` if you want to enable gradient checkpointing to save memory.